Miami Dolphins assistant coach tests positive for COVID-19

 The Cardinals are also dealing with the virus this week.
 They placed linebacker Devon Kennard and cornerback Byron Murphy Jr. on the NFL’s reserve/COVID-19 list.

-The Dolphins haven’t had a player on the list since cornerback Xavien Howard was activated from it on Aug.
+The Dolphins hadn’t had a player on the list since cornerback Xavien Howard was activated from it on Aug.
 27.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL